Machine Strategy Guide

 The must-hit-by mechanic on Stack Up Pays follows the standard MHB framework:

 - Posted ceiling: Each progressive tier displays its must-hit-by maximum.
-The jackpot is guaranteed to trigger before reaching this value.
+The jackpot is forced to trigger before reaching this value.

-- Reset value (seed): After a jackpot hits, the meter resets to a fixed minimum.
+- Reset value (seed): After a jackpot hits, the counter resets to a fixed minimum.
 The new cycle begins from this seed value.

-- Meter climbs with coin-in: A percentage of each wager feeds the progressive.
-Meters rise continuously during active play.
+- Counter climbs with coin-in: A percentage of each wager feeds the progressive.
+Counters rise continuously during active play.

 - Multiple tiers: Stack Up Pays features multiple progressive tiers, each independently evaluated for EV contribution.